Annanardo/Art/README.md

 the program asks the user whether he/she wants to insert it.
 All of this can be managed directly from the user's machine terminal.

-In the following paragraphs you'll find a general overview of the initial CSV file as well as a short explanation of how the software works and the outputs the user can get out of it.
+In the following paragraphs you'll find a general overview about the origin CSV file from which we have taken the initial data, as well as a short explanation of how the software works and the outputs the user can obtain.

 # CSV file :page_facing_up: